Tchy258/final-reality/README.md

 addition of new weapons or characters without modifying any existing code from the character and weapon class, whereas having to ask for a weapon's type property would have required a modification to all equip methods for every character class doing the type checking.

-Making new classes for each weapon also helped me notice a missing property as per the project's requirements, a *magicDamage* value on staves.
+Making new classes for each weapon also made more apparent a missing property as per the project's requirements, a *magicDamage* value on staves.

 Another minor design flaw was the absence of a few basic *toString()* and *equals()* methods on some classes.